aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

   accessible for as long as required at a reasonable cost.
 This is where tiered storage becomes especially valuable.
-- **High-speed data ingestion**: Tiered storage can manage unpredictable or sudden data influxes by supplementing local disks with cloud storage, ensuring optimal performance.
+- **High-speed data ingestion**: Tiered storage can manage unpredictable or sudden data influxes by supplementing local disks with cloud storage, to ensure optimal performance.
 - **Unlock unexplored opportunities:** Tiered storage in Aiven for Apache Kafka addresses current storage challenges and enables new and innovative use cases that were previously impractical or too expensive.
 By eliminating traditional storage